-I have also served as the Director of Studies at Forbes College and the Director of the Princeton Summer Undergraduate Research Experience (PSURE) at Princeton University.
-Prior to Princeton, I taught in the political science department at Texas A&M and Rice University.
-My research focuses on understanding the influence of race and gender in political institutions with a particular focus on political rhetoric, deliberation, education policy, and leadership within state legislatures.
-I was a research fellow for the Project of Equity, Representation, and Governance at Texas A&M and the Kinder Institute of Urban Research at Rice University.
+Renita joined the graduate school from Yale University as the John B. Madden Dean of Berkeley College and Lecturer in the Political Science Department.
+She has also served as a postdoctoral lecturer in the Princeton Writing Program, Director of Studies at Forbes College, and Director of the Princeton Summer Undergraduate Research Experience (PSURE) at Princeton University.
+Prior to Princeton, she taught in the political science department at Texas A&M and Rice University.
+Her research focuses on understanding the influence of race and gender in political institutions with a particular focus on political rhetoric, deliberation, education policy, and leadership within state legislatures.
+She was a research fellow for the Project of Equity, Representation, and Governance at Texas A&M and the Kinder Institute of Urban Research at Rice University.

 Renita received her Bachelors in Business Administration (BBA) from Baylor University and Masters and PhD from Rice University in Political Science with a focus on public policy.